Choosing a resume writer.

 Product ratings on services like resumes and cover letters are extremely easy to replicate and are consequently unreliable.

-The best source of real comments and ratings from real people are the Facebook comments section of a business or the Google business location.
+The best source of real comments and ratings from real people are the Facebook comments section of a business page or the Google business location.

 Bringing me to my next point: